vincent51689453/indoor_vision_navigation/README.md

 ![image](https://github.com/vincent51689453/indoor_vision_navigation/blob/main/git_image/data_shuffle.png)

-**However, you need to modify the csv file manually to label each image in the current stage.**
+**However, you need to modify the csv file manually to label each image in the current stage.
+You may modify manual_label.py if it is useful for you.**

 ## Network Output